hannobraun/fornjot/CONTRIBUTING.md

 If the code you're modifying has changed in the `main` branch, favor `git rebase` over `git merge`, unless there's a good reason not to. `git rebase` will lead to a linear history that is easier to understand.

-#### Miscellaneous
+#### Changelog

 Don't worry about the changelog!
-It will get updates as part of the release procedure, so making changes there as part of your pull request is not necessary.
+It gets updates as part of the release procedure, so making changes there as part of your pull request is not necessary.

 ### Commits